 Depending on the color intensity, blue diamonds look like pale blue gemstones, vibrant blue stones or a mix of two colors like blue and purple.
 Secondary hues add tint and character to the stone.
 No matter where a stone falls on the blue diamond color chart, it’s bound to be a stunning, rare gem.

-Blue diamonds belong to the family of Fancy Color Diamonds, the name for diamonds that exhibit a rich color.
-A blue diamond’s value is based on its 4Cs (Cut, Color, Clarity and Carat), with Color intensity being the most important factor.
+Blue diamonds belong to the family of fancy color diamonds, the name for diamonds that exhibit a rich color.
+Their value is based on the diamond’s 4Cs (cut, color, clarity and carat), with color intensity being the most important factor.

 The strength of a diamond’s color is referred to as the color intensity level.
 Each fancy diamond has different intensity levels by which it’s evaluated.
 For blue diamonds, the grading scale includes Faint Blue, Very Light Blue, Light Blue, Fancy Light Blue, Fancy Blue, Fancy Intense Blue, Fancy Deep Blue and Fancy Vivid Blue.
 Fancy Dark is also a possibility if a secondary color is present.

 Every blue diamond is considered rare, but pure colors (ie. those without a secondary modifier) are even more unique.
 Pure blues are hard to obtain, however, and some color combinations are quite stunning.
 Gray-blue and green-blue are the most common secondary colors for blue diamonds but there are many color combination possibilities.
 This 0.46 Carat Fancy Gray Blue diamond from Leibish & Co. is an example of a beautiful stone with a modifying color.
 Even stones like these are considered exceptional.